 Swimming burns calories at a rate of about 3 calories a mile per pound of bodyweight.
 If you weigh 150 pounds and it takes you 30 minutes to swim one mile, then you will be burning about 900 calories in one hour.

 Swimming has many benefits beyond being a good form of exercise.
 A water workout can provide relief for chronic pain and can even have psychological benefits.

 - If you suffer from stiff joints or have injured joints, swimming can provide relief while still allowing you to get in a workout.
 Water’s buoyancy accommodates people of all fitness levels.
 Water cushions stiff joints and fragile bones that might be injured by the impact of running, walking and jumping.
-When immersed to the waist, your body only carries about 50 percent of its weight; immersed to the chest, 25-35 percent, and to the neck, 10 percent.
+When immersed to the waist, your body only carries about 50% of its weight; immersed to the chest, 25-35%, and to the neck, 10%.

 - Exercise induced asthma?
 If you suffer from seasonal allergies, or air temperature and humidity levels inhibit your breathing, swimming provides the opportunity to work out in moist air, which helps reduce the symptoms of exercise-induced asthma.